 Depending on the numbers attending during this time, schools should consider staggered starts or adjusting start and finish times to keep groups apart as they arrive and leave school.
 Staggered start and finish times should not reduce the amount of overall teaching time.
 A staggered start may, for example, include condensing/staggering free periods or break time but retaining the same amount of teaching time or keeping the length of the day the same but starting and finishing later to avoid rush hour.
 Schools should consider how to communicate this to parents/carers and remind them about the process that has been agreed for drop-off and collection, including that gathering at the school gates and otherwise coming onto the site without an appointment is not allowed.
+Communication materials have been provided to local authorities and their schools and settings to assist in reinforcing these messages with parents and carers.

-Some learners with SEN will need specific help and preparation for the changes to routine that this will involve, so teachers and SEN coordinators should plan to meet these needs, e.g. by using social stories.
+Some learners with SEN will need specific help and preparation for the changes to routine that this will involve, so teachers and SEN coordinators should plan to meet these needs, for example by using social stories.

 Supply teachers, peripatetic teachers and other temporary staff can move between schools.
-They should ensure they minimise contact and maintain as much distance as possible from other staff and learners.
+They should ensure they minimise contact and maintain social distance from other staff and learners wherever possible.
 Specialists, therapists, clinicians and other support staff for learners with SEN should provide interventions as usual and in accordance with the setting's risk assessment.
 Schools should:

-- consider how to manage other visitors to the site, such as contractors - ensure that site guidance on social and physical distancing and hygiene is explained to visitors on or before arrival - ensure that signage is used and prominently displayed on the premises
+- consider how to manage other visitors to the site, such as contractors - ensure that site guidance on social/physical distancing and hygiene is explained to visitors on or before arrival - ensure that signage is used and prominently displayed on the premises